 Mount Wilson is a mountain that almost everyone in Southern California knows.
-Not for its scientific importance or geography, but because just about every single radio or television station in the "Southland" has some sort of tower set up on top of it.
+Not for its scientific importance or geography, but because just about every single radio or television station in the Southland has a of tower set up on top of it.

 I usually have to circle a few times before giving up and paying to park at the Adams’ Pack Station, but on this day I lucked out and nabbed a National Forest land spot.
 I packed up and headed up past the picnic areas to a small paved road.

 (At the first major switchback overlooking the L.A. basin, it is possible to take a very steep use trail from behind a helipad.
-The trail runs along a firebreak on the ridge, and will cut off a large amount of distance but add a significantly quick elevation gain).
+The trail runs along a firebreak on the ridge, and will cut off a large amount of distance but add a significant amount of elevation gain).

 From the beginning of the ridge trail at the end of the road, I noticed I had a lot more work ahead of me before I got to the summit.

-Here, the fire road ends, and you get onto a firebreak that makes a straight shot along a ridge with a few very steep climbs up some minor peaks and bumps.
-It is a gruelling, completely exposed trail that – when it’s hot out – will make you sweat gallons.
+Where the fire road ends, look to the north side of the road for a use-trail leaving the road behind.
+This turns into a strenuous firebreak trail that makes some very steep climbs and descents along some minor peaks and bumps.
+It is a grueling, completely exposed trail that – when it’s hot out – will make you sweat gallons.
 And it’s a hell of a lot of fun.

 As the trail cut through low brush and grasses, I had to stop and steal a few glances backward and the omnipresent haze, covering all of the sprawl of Los Angeles except for the distant mountains of the Cleveland National Forest.